-Worldwide generation of renewable electricity will quadruple by 2040.
-In the energy revolution age, stationary energy storage units hold a key position amongst other options for flexible power generation: they help to offset fluctuations in energy production, thereby ensuring a constant supply of electricity.
+Worldwide generation of electricity from renewable resources will quadruple by 2040.
+In the energy transition age, stationary energy storage units hold a key position amongst other options for flexible power generation: they help to offset fluctuations in energy production, thereby ensuring a constant supply of electricity.

-BASF New Business is investing in the startup company ESS and actively supporting it in the further development of a cost-effective and robust redox flow battery.
 A further field of activity is the production of porous carbon materials by EnerG2, a subsidiary of BASF New Business.
-These materials are suitable for numerous energy storage applications.
-They can, for example, improve the performance of lead acid batteries.
+These materials are suitable for numerous energy storage applications, for example, to improve the performance of lead acid batteries.